 Start today, on your terms

 If you are involved in campus wellness, counseling, residential life, or any program that touches student wellbeing, the brochure version of this page is print-ready and easy to share.
+The same daily signal also supports workplace wellbeing programs.
 Download the ooddle for Students brochure (PDF) and hand it to a dean, an RA, or a counselor as a starting point for a conversation about daily self-care on campus.

 ooddle is a general wellness app for healthy lifestyle support only.
 Not a medical device or treatment.
 Does not replace professional medical advice.
 If you are experiencing a mental health crisis please contact your campus counseling center or an appropriate health professional.
 Individual results may vary.